 Creating a sourdough starter requires time and patience, but it is well worth the effort.
 To make a starter, mix equal parts flour and water in a jar and let it sit at room temperature for several days.
 During this time, the natural yeasts and bacteria present in the flour and the environment will begin to ferment the mixture, creating bubbles and releasing gases.
 This process is what gives the starter its leavening power.

-See also How to cook a salmon fillet in an air fryer
+See also How long to cook skin on salmon in air fryer

 Once your starter is active and bubbly, you can use it to make sourdough bread.
 The first step is to combine some of the starter with more flour, water, and salt to create the dough.
 Unlike regular bread dough, sourdough dough needs to be kneaded for a longer time in order to develop the gluten structure that will give the bread its chewiness.